 The move by Mosola has largely been seen as a delaying tactic, with some saying they believed the preliminary report contained damning findings against him.

 In his founding affidavit, Mosola writes that he has no quarrel with the council’s decision to investigate the allegations of misconduct in the GladAfrica transaction.
+He adds, however, that he disputes the legality and the lawfulness of the process that council has chosen to follow.

 He says that council’s failure to invoke the investigative mechanisms in the Municipal Finance Management Act renders the council’s current investigation unlawful.
 He asks the court to compel the respondents, named as the speaker of the Tshwane municipality, the executive mayor of the city and the municipality, to launch the investigation under the provisions of this act.